0xc0dec/0xc0dec.github.io/content/_index.md

 # Hello there!

 I am Aleksey Fedotov, a full-time software engineer and a hobbyist game developer.
+Welcome to my website.

 I currently work as a backend engineer designing and supporting Node.js services written in TypeScript and running on AWS.
 When not coding I write documentation, plan work via JIRA tickets, or participate in totally useful meetings.